atifrahman/SWALO/README.md

 bowtieconvert <mapFile1_SAM> <mapFile2_SAM> <contigFile_Fasta> <maxInsertSize> <insertSizeLimit(>=maxInsertSize)> --jump
 ```
 As before `-a` can be used instead of `-k 5` and `--jump` need to be deleted for regular or fosmid libraries.
 The last two steps `align` and `swalo` remain the same.

+###### Important

+If Bowtie is used either only one thread can be used for mapping or results need to be sorted before running `bowtieconvert` as reads can be in different order if multiple threads are used.